emirhanboge/emirhanboge.github.io/_posts/2024-11-04-first-post.md

 featured: true
 ---

+My notes on the paper by Kevin Clark, Urvashi Khandelwal, Omer Levy, and Christopher D. Manning.
+The paper was presented at ACL 2019.
+The paper can be found [here](https://arxiv.org/abs/1906.04341).

 I do 3 passes of reading a paper.
 The first pass is to get a general idea of what the paper is about.
 The second pass is to understand the details of the paper.
 The third pass is to understand the paper in depth.

-For this particular paper I did {FILL IN} passes of reading.
+For this particular paper I did only the first pass because I wanted to understand the general idea of the paper.

 # First Pass